alfert/baumeister/README.md

 * Similarly, the build results (i.e. log files, ...) will be made available.
 * Standard reporting and user interface is a Baumeister Web application based on Phoenix.

+## Data Handling

+* Project definitions are stored in a Mnesia database.
+* Build log files are stored as JSON text files (with optional compressing) in flat file storage, because they become very large very easily.
+* Build results, i.e. metadata with time/date, project, version coordinate, build number (= sequential ordering), state (`:unknown`, `running`, `success`, `failed`) and URL for the entre log file are stored in a Mnesia database and as part of the log files.
+* The log files can be compressed as a service scheme, e.g. as aggregated results as in a RDD database or only leaving official builds, such as PRs, releases or something similar.

 ## Contributing